We’re sharing 5 Steps to Creating an Easy Fall Mantel today!

 Does any of this sound like something you can relate to?

 This year, I’m somewhere in between as far as seasonal decorating goes.
-I want a pretty fall mantel but my days can be long.
-Especially, if I’m working on a project out of town and I’m having to travel.
+I want a pretty Fall mantel but my days can be long which doesn’t always leave a lot of time for a lot of extra decorating.

-Here are 5 Steps to Creating an Easy Fall Mantel to make the decorating process a simple one.
-Plus, a few mantel ideas to help get you started…
+Here’s a look at 5 Steps to Creating an Easy Fall Mantel to make help make the decorating process a simple one…

 Step 1: Start Fresh